vinceau/project-clippi/README.md

 ## Acknowledgements

-Many thanks to:

-* [Jas Laferriere](https://github.com/JLaferri) and the rest of the [Project Slippi](https://github.com/project-slippi) team.
-Project Clippi is built on top of Slippi, so without Slippi this project would not be possible.
+Project Clippi wouldn't be here without the work of [Jas Laferriere](https://github.com/JLaferri) and the rest of the [Project Slippi](https://github.com/project-slippi) team, and all the [Project Clippi supporters](SUPPORTERS.md).
-* Randy F. Smash for beta testing and providing initial feedback.
-* Daniel Jong for the Project Clippi logo.

 ## License